 URLs that are verified by URLfilterDB not to be part of any other category.
 This category contains business sites, governmental sites and useful sites for the general public.
-This URL category is also used by the ufdbGuard API to track uncategorized URLs and should always be loaded.

 The classification rules for URL database are based on user intent and classification is from the point of view of a business.
 So, a website that has a business use, is by default part of the category "checked".
 For example, access to a website to sell equipment for building constructors is in category "checked" and hence is not part of the category "shops".
 Also governmental sites, and all sites for basic human needs like electricity and water are in the URL category "checked".